Ed94/refactor/Readme.md

 * There is an extra file `stb_image` that is parsed but unused during compilation.
   * Planned for use in the namespace addition todo.

 ## TODO:

-* Possibly come up with a better name.
-* Test to see how much needs to be ported for other platforms (if at all)
 * Provide binaries in the release page for github. (debug and release builds)
 * Ability to run and not emit any changes to files unless all files sucessfully are refactored.
   * Would fix issue where a refactor overwrites files but failed to complete
   * Can have a heavy memory cost, so most likely do not want on by default.
-* Directive to ignore comments (with a way to specify the comment signature).
-Right now comments that meet the signature of words or namespaces are refactored.
 * Make comments ignored by default, and just have ability to specify custom comments.
   * Would need a directive to add refactors to comments.
 * Directive to add cpp namespaces on specific lines of a file, or near specific signatures.
   * This can honestly be done also with placing words on specific lines..
 * Provide a GUI build.
 * Provide as a single-header library.
   * Could add a test case where this library is refactored into pure C (most likely c99 or c11).
 * Better tests:
   * Automatically pull the zpl repo, refactor and format the library, and package the single header before using it in testing.
+* Use gencpp editor/scanner functionality to give it more rich context refactors.
+* Port to other platforms.
+* Ability to change the naming convention of a signature (snake_case to PascalCase, etc)